 With that in mind, we’ve rounded up the cutest, smartest, funniest, naughtiest, all-around bestest and most memorable dogs in children’s literature.
 From board books to novels, timeless classics to newer favorites, these books are sure to give you and your kids something to bark about (we recommend reading them outside of a dog, of course).

-In charming illustrations and very few words, author/illustrator Alexandra Day shares the adventures of Carl the dog and Madeline the baby, who go off and explore the world together whenever mother isn’t looking.
-This classic board book rottweiler has a series of over 10 titles with his name, but the 2007 collection of the first six Carl tales is a great place to start.
-Seattleites, if your kids love Carl, be sure to take them to the Meridian Playground in Wallingford, where you can hang out with a lifesize statue of the good dog himself!
+In charming illustrations and very few words, author and illustrator Alexandra Day shares the adventures of Carl the dog and Madeline the baby, as they explore the world together whenever mother isn’t looking.
+There are many books to choose from, with Good Dog, Carl being the first in the series.
+Seattleites, if your kids love Carl, be sure to take them to the Meridian Playground in Wallingford, where you can hang out with a life size statue of the good dog himself!

 Walter is a good dog, except for one small, stinky problem.
 This hilarious picture book with lively illustrations will have kids and adults giggling as Walter’s flatulence saves the day, in a series of stinky adventures.

 The Poky Little Puppy’s curiosity-fueled adventure first came out as one of the original Little Golden Books in 1942.
 With charming, sing-song narration about the puppy’s adventures by Janette Sebring Lowrey, and beautiful fairy tale illustrations from Gustaf Tenggren (who later became a chief illustrator at Disney, working on such family favorites as Snow White, Pinnochio, and Bambi), the Pokey Little Puppy deserves a place on every family’s bookshelf.